-- Title - Age/developmental level(s) - Materials needed - Your goal(s), the NCSS Performance Expectation(s) & Michigan Social Studies GLCE(s) that are addressed in the lesson - Instructional Objectives (What do you want the children to be able to understand, do and/or think about effectively when they are done with the lesson main ideas (facts and concepts to be taught in the lesson) AND how will they show you they understand, are able to do, and/or think about the topic, task, skill, etc. - Assessment Methods (How will you identify if the children have learned to do and think what you had planned for them to be able to when you designed the lesson?
+- title - age/developmental level(s) - materials needed - Your goal(s), the NCSS Performance Expectation(s) & Michigan Social Studies GLCE(s) that are addressed in the lesson - instructional objectives (What do you want the children to be able to understand, do and/or think about effectively when they are done with the lesson main ideas (facts and concepts to be taught in the lesson) AND how will they show you they understand, are able to do, and/or think about the topic, task, skill, etc. - assessment methods (How will you identify if the children have learned to do and think what you had planned for them to be able to when you designed the lesson?
 How will they show you what they have learned?).
-This should include a detailed description of the assessment process and/or document as well as a copy of any written assessment materials you intend to use, if there are any.

-- Lesson Content Introduction (this section is written as a narrative.
+This should include a detailed description of the assessment process and/or document as well as a copy of any written assessment materials you intend to use, if there are any. - lesson content introduction(this section is written as a narrative.
 Here you will prepare a narrative about the content of the lesson that is drawn from your research notes.
-The narrative should be written in such a way that it will serve as a thoughtful reading for your students to read silently or out loud as a way of introducing them to the to the topic of the lesson. - Lesson Procedures (this is a detailed, step-by-step listing of the process you intend to take your students through. - High Leverage Practices should be integrated into the lesson procedures. - Accommodations.
-These include cultural, special needs, gifted/talented, academic accommodations (in this section you will describe accommodations Curriculum Research and Development Project Part 2 cont.

-for the diversity of students you struggle with in your classroom-those who are in the middle range, those who struggle, those who are ahead of the grade.
+The narrative should be written in such a way that it will serve as a thoughtful reading for your students to read silently or out loud as a way of introducing them to the to the topic of the lesson - lesson procedures (this is a detailed, step-by-step listing of the process you intend to take your students through. - cultural, special needs, gifted/talented, academic Accommodations (in this section you will describe accommodations for the diversity of students who struggle in your classroom-those who are in the middle range, those who struggle, those who are ahead of the grade.
 In your classroom, the diversity of student needs will vary from year-to-year.